randy408/libspng/docs/usage.md

 For a complete example see [example.c](https://github.com/randy408/libspng/blob/v0.6.2/examples/example.c)

-## Decoding arbitrary files
+## Decoding untrusted files

-To decode arbitrary files safely it is required to at least:
+To decode untrusted files safely it is required to at least:

 * Set an upper image width and height limit with `spng_set_image_limits()`.